noaa-oar-arl/monet/README.md

 # arl_verify
 ## Introductin to the Chemical Transport Model Verification

+* Welcome to the arl_verify wiki!

 This is the start to an ARL verification package.
-It currently handles CMAQ 4.7.1+, EPA AQS surface data, EPA AIRNOW, and the IMPROVE Aerosol data network.
-It will compute statistics, make time series, spatial and scatter plots and more!
+Currently, it handles CMAQ 4.7.1+, EPA AQS surface data, EPA AIRNOW, and the IMPROVE Aerosol data network.
+It will compute statistics, make time series, spatial and scatter plots, and more!

-It is meant to be a one stop shop for quick verification and study of CMAQ data (in the future we will want to add more models such as HYSPLIT, NMMB, WRF-ARW and NGGPS).
+The ARL verification package is meant to be a one stop shop for quick verification and study of CMAQ data (in the future we will want to add more models such as HYSPLIT, NMMB, WRF-ARW, and NGGPS).

-In the future the addition of satellite data and more may be included.
+In the future, the addition of satellite data and more may be included.

 ### Basic tutorial for AIRNOW and AQS.